Harley Audio Reference Series

 Clear, Practical Guides for Harley Audio Upgrades

-The Harley Audio Reference Series is a growing library of plain-English guides designed to help riders understand how motorcycle audio systems really work.
+The Harley Audio Reference Series is a library of plain-English guides written to explain how motorcycle audio systems actually work — the problems, the causes, and what genuinely fixes them.

-These articles are not product reviews or sales pages.
-They are written to explain common problems, clear up misinformation, and help you make informed decisions before upgrading your bike.
+These are not product reviews or spec comparisons.
+They are written to explain why Harley audio behaves the way it does, clear up the misinformation that causes riders to waste money on the wrong upgrades, and help you make informed decisions before spending anything.

 Reference Series Guides